 Learning Support

 Learning support is intended for students who need additional services to help them achieve the learning outcomes of the IB curriculum.
 Participation in the learning support programme is mandatory, if, after student assessment, CIS is of the view that the student requires support.
-The learning support programme may include tiered learning support, occupational therapy, or speech therapy.
+The learning support programme may include tiered learning support, occupational therapy, and/or speech & language therapy.

 Pastoral care and counselling